FPL 2025/26 pre-season lessons for EVERY club

 West Ham United

-Lucas Paqueta (£6.0m), Niclas Fullkrug (£6.0m) and Jarrod Bowen (£8.0m) have each tallied two goals so far in pre-season.
-If Fullkrug can stay injury-free and nail down a spot in Graham Potter’s XI, he could offer a strong budget-friendly alternative to the positionally reclassified Bowen.
+Niclas Fullkrug (£6.0m) is West Ham's leading pre-season goalscorer, with three.
+If the German can stay injury-free and nail down a spot in Graham Potter’s XI, he could offer a strong budget-friendly alternative to the positionally reclassified Jarrod Bowen (£8.0m).

 Right wing-back Aaron Wan-Bissaka (£4.5m) is a popular pick in FPL, and on the opposite flank, new signing El Hadji Malick Diouf (£4.5m) has also had a promising start to life as a Hammer.
 A capable crosser of the ball while being unafraid to go for goal himself, the quick 20-year-old delivered an assist in the win over Bournemouth.